mufeez-amjad/ShopifyChallenge-S19/README.md

 # Shopify Summer 2019 Developer Intern Challenge

-I enjoyed doing the challenge because it gave me an opportunity to learn GraphQL.
+This is my submission for the Summer 2019 Shopify Challenge.
+I really enjoyed doing it because it gave me an opportunity to learn GraphQL and also brush up on some of my backend knowledge.

 ## Getting Started:
 The live server is deployed here: [server](https://shopify-s19.herokuapp.com).

 ### Object Schemas
-This is my submission for the Shopify Internship Challenge Summer '19.

 The requirement of the challenge was to build an online marketplace that allows products to be queried for, and purchased.
 This required a Product Schema: